-If your kids have ever had to take care of the class ‘pet’ for the weekend, thank your lucky stars it’s usually a stuffed animal.
+If your kids have ever had to take care of the class ‘pet’ for the weekend, thank your lucky stars that it’s usually a stuffed animal.
 Not so in Anica Mrose Rissi’s saga of a teacher’s blind adoration of a beloved tadpole named Bruno.
-When Bruno turns into a giant, the kids must step up and take matters into their own hands, because the teacher fails to notice all the amusing classroom shenanigans caused by the desk-eating, farting, slime-sneezing, classroom-wrecking creature.
+When Bruno turns into a giant, the kids must step up and take matters into their own hands because the teacher fails to notice all the amusing classroom shenanigans caused by the desk-eating, farting, slime-sneezing, classroom-wrecking creature.
 I find it great for read-aloud storytimes and lessons on problem-solving or pets.

 A Kind of Paradise by Amy Rebecca Tan (Haddonfield, NJ)

 A Kind of Paradise, written by New Jersey author Amy Tan, struck a chord with me because I was a teen library volunteer (like the protagonist) and had a surprisingly good time doing it.
 As a consequence of breaking her middle school’s honor code, 13-year-old Jamie must volunteer in her local library all summer.
 Initially disappointed to miss out on her usual summertime plans, she eventually develops meaningful relationships with library staff and patrons.
 This book is a joyful story of the power communities have to lift us up and shape our dreams and is an excellent pick for tweens.

 Mimi Omiecinski’s book celebrates everything wonderful about growing up in the world’s most quintessential Ivy League town (but we’re not biased or anything).
 It highlights Princeton’s most beloved places and attractions, including Nassau Street, the library, Palmer Square, and the Dinky.
 If you live near Princeton or have kids you hope will be a future Tiger, this book is for you.